 Without employee adoption of the digital workplace, there will be gaps in communication, operational inefficiencies, and stagnant growth.
 When your workforce aligns with your company culture, they’ll buy into your vision.
 Access to the same data in real time will create a unified team that works collaboratively, communicates effectively, and moves in the same direction.

-If your team needs an extra push to adopt your digital workplace vision, try these hints to get them on board.
+If your team needs an extra push to adopt your digital workplace vision, try these hints to get them on board for digital building blocks.

 Determine what digital features your workforce demands.
 You need communication tools that complement how they work, make their jobs easier, and maximize their productivity.
 For businesses with a deskless workforce, like a hotel or healthcare facility, look for a team app designed for mobility.
 It’s an employee portal to the digital workplace accessed through smart devices.